abyssdigger/lgr/README.md

 # lgr

-A lightweight, levelled logging package for Go.
+A lightweight, multi-out logging package for Go.
+Processes all output logs in a separate goroutine to minimize log caller delay.
-Provides timestamped, colorized, and filtered log output with per-client and per-output configuration.
+Provides per-client and per-output configuration for timestamp, level names, ansi colors etc.

 ## Features

 - Multiple log levels: TRACE, DEBUG, INFO, WARN, ERROR, FATAL, UNMASKABLE
-- Thread-safe*, buffered logging with background processing for minimal goroutines i/o waiting
+- Thread-safe*, buffered logging with background processing for minimal caller i/o waiting
 - In-app multiple disengageable logger clients with own names and log level settings
-- Per-client and per-output level-based filtering
+- Global, per-client and per-output level-based filtering
 - Color and prefix customization per output
-- Fallback writer for error reporting
+- Fallback writer for logger error reporting
 - Error-returning and convenience logging methods
-- Implements `io.Writer` for use with `fmt.Fprintf` etc*
+- Implements `io.Writer` interface for use with `fmt.Fprintf`* etc.

-_*Be careful with usage as `io.Writer` - fmt module is not thread-safe, so unpredictable side effects can happen when using `fmt.Frint*(client, "message")` by logger clients running in separated goroutines.
-Use thread-safe `client.Log*()` instead._
+_*Be careful with `io.Writer` usage: fmt module is not thread-safe, so unpredictable side effects can happen when calling `fmt.Frint*(client, "message")` from separated goroutines.
+Good for a configurations with one logging goroutine.
+For multi-goroutines use thread-safe `client.Log*()` methods instead._

 ## Basic Usage